asmagen/robustSingleCell/README.md

 We used two replicates of CD44<sup>+</sup> T cell data sets from Ciucci et al. 2019 \[2\] as an example to demonstrate the use of `robustSingleCell`.
-The analysis requires at least 8G of memory on *slurm* \[3\] high performance computing workload manager.
+The analysis requires at least 8G of memory on *slurm* \[3\] high performance computing workload manager (for example, you can start by requesting `srun --pty -p <partition> --mem=8G -t 1:00:00 bash` to start an interactive session).
 We first download the raw 10X data from GEO using `GEOquery`, which can be obtained using the following command if not already installed:

 ``` r
 source("https://bioconductor.org/biocLite.R")